 How does locum tenens pay work for NPs and PAs?

-Here are the answers to commonly asked questions regarding locum tenens pay for NPs and PAs.
+Here are the answers to commonly asked questions regarding locum tenens pay for PAs and NPs.

 How do NPs and PAs use locum tenens to make money?

-NPs and PAs often accept locum assignments with a specific goal in mind: paying off student debt, saving on living expenses, or creating a nest egg.
+NPs and PAs often accept locums assignments with several goals: paying off student debt, saving on living expenses, or creating a nest egg.

-Here’s what two locum tenens practitioners say about their pay:
+Here’s what a few locum tenens providers say about their pay:

-• Jason Raehl is a PA with a permanent position who enjoys traveling on the side.
-He appreciates the hourly rate and overtime pay associated with locum assignments.
+PA Jason Raehl works a full-time job and enjoys traveling on the side.
+He appreciates the hourly rate and overtime pay associated with locums assignments.
 “When you work, you get paid for that work.
-If you work more than 40 hours, then you get paid time and a half for that work.
+If you work more than 40 hours, you get paid time and a half for that work.
 So, if you have a lighter week, that’s great, and you have more time to explore and do other things.
 If you have a heavier week, then you are rewarded for that extra work.”

-• Diana Armstrong is an NP with 32 years of experience.
+Diana Armstrong is an NP with 32 years of experience.
 As she nears retirement, working locums through CompHealth gives her peace of mind since she is well compensated and has benefits, including a 401(k).
 “You get paid well and you have no overhead,” she says.
 “And the benefits are really good.
-I’m on an eight-year plan to retire, so it’s nice to have the retirement option.”
+I’m on an eight-year plan to retire, so it’s nice to have the 401(k) match.”

-What factors affect how much locums NPs and PAs are paid?
+What factors affect locums NP and PA salary?

 Pay rates for locum tenens NPs and PAs are based on several factors and can vary, depending on specialty.

-What is the average locum tenens pay rate for NPs and PAs?
+What is the average salary for locum physician assistants and nurse practitioners?

-The pay rate for locums NPs and PAs can vary, but is often higher than the pay you would make in a similar, permanent, full-time position — it ranges from $65 to $115 per hour on average.
+Locum tenens physician assistant and nurse practitioner salary can vary, but is often higher than the pay you would make in a similar, permanent, full-time position — it ranges from $70 to $110 per hour on average.

 Some subspecialties pay more.
-For example, a locums NP or PA working in cardiac surgery can make up to $1,000 during an 8-hour shift.
+For example, a locums NP or PA working in general surgery can make up to $880 for an 8-hour shift.

 Where do locums NPs and PAs tend to earn higher salaries?

-Locums pay for NPs and PAs varies and is based not on location or state but on demand and the other factors identified above.
-For example, locums NPs and PAs in Alaska often earn more due to high demand.
+Locums pay for NPs and PAs varies depending on the region in the U.S. where you work, demand, and skill set.
+For example, locum NPs and PAs in Alaska often earn more due to high demand.

 Why should NPs and PAs consider working with a locums agency?